Our products

 • What are Cantabrian anchovies?: Cantabrian anchovies are fillets of European anchovy (Engraulis encrasicolus) fished in the Cantabrian Sea, cured in salt, and packed in olive oil.

-• The species: Engraulis encrasicolus: The European anchovy (Engraulis encrasicolus) is a small pelagic fish (8-20 cm) that lives in numerous schools in the eastern Atlantic and the Mediterranean.
+• The species: Engraulis encrasicolus: The European anchovy (Engraulis encrasicolus) is a small pelagic fish (8-20 cm) that lives in large schools in the eastern Atlantic and the Mediterranean.

-• Processing areas in Spain: The most famous area with the richest tradition.
+• Production areas in Spain: The most famous and traditional area.

 • From sea to can: the production process: In the supermarket, you will find anchovies at very different prices.